Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/dog-nail-trimming-tools-techniques-home.md

   - question: "My dog is terrified of nail trims.
 What should I do?"
     answer: "Start slowly with positive reinforcement.
 Touch paws without clippers, then introduce clippers without cutting.
 Gradual desensitization over days or weeks works better than forcing it."
   - question: "Are nail grinders better than clippers?"
     answer: "Grinders offer more control and reduce the risk of cutting the quick, but some dogs dislike the noise and vibration.
-Many owners use both—clippers for length, grinders for smoothing."
+Many owners use bothclippers for length, grinders for smoothing."
   - question: "What length should my dog's nails be?"
     answer: "Nails should not touch the ground when your dog stands on a flat surface.
 If you hear clicking on hard floors, it's time for a trim."
 howto: